 Frequency of Tarot Readings

-Before I show you the first spread or layout, just a word of advice.
+Before I show you the first spread or layout, let me offer a word of advice.
 A tarot reading is like a frozen moment in time.
 The cards you turn over today in answer to your question will be different from the ones you turn tomorrow.
 This can be very confusing and may cause you to keep repeating readings until you get the cards you want to see.
 This is not a good idea.
 So make up your mind to only read once on any single question or issue.
 Then wait for at least two weeks to a month before doing a similar reading.

 Spread 1: Is This True Love?

 This spread is to help you get a handle on the seriousness, or not, of the relationship.
-It taps into your own intuitive feelings about the romance, delves into your lover’s viewpoint and checks whether there is a possible future in your partnership.
+It taps into your own intuitive feelings about the romance, delves into your lover’s viewpoint, and checks whether there is a possible future in your partnership.

 - Card #1 My inner guidance tells me this: